-Intermittent fasting doesn’t require you to take it easy all the time.
+Intermittent fasting and working out can combine well.
+You do not have to take it easy all the time while fasting.
 On the contrary, the fasted state improves the health benefits of exercise.

-Furthermore, intermittent fasting can even help you build muscle if you use it correctly.
-You can find out how to do it combine it correctly in this article.
+Furthermore, intermittent fasting can help you build muscle if you use it correctly.
+You can find out how to combine it correctly in this article.

 Intermittent fasting involves eating within a certain period and fasting the rest of the day.

 Although there are several forms of intermittent fasting, the most popular is fasting for a 16-hour window.

 Therefore, in classic intermittent fasting, you can only eat 8 hours daily, for example, from 12:00 to 20:00.

 Since this method aims to reduce fat while you gain muscle mass, it is also called the Lean Gains method.

 - One-Day Fasting (6:1 Diet) – You do not eat anything on a full day a week

 - Two-Day Fasting (5:2 Diet) – You do not eat for two days (often with a small meal)

 - Alternate Day Fasting (ADF) – Eat one day, fast one day (often with a small meal)